thiagodp/router/readme.md

 [See all the examples](https://github.com/thiagodp/router/tree/main/examples/)

-> ℹ To help us with an example, just submit a Pull Request or open an Issue with the code.
+> ℹ Interested in helping us?
+Submit a Pull Request with a new example or open an Issue with your code.

 ## Features